EVM instructions

 }

-Since the deploy and runtime code is merged together on ZKsync Era, we do not support type(T).runtimeCode and it always produces a compile-time error.
+Since deploy and runtime code is indistinguishable on ZKsync Chains, we do not support type(T).runtimeCode, and the compiler will always produce an error for these constants.

 Address derivation